 Nursery: bumper pads College: if only…

-Distinguishing between true essentials and all the rest comes only once the baby is home from the hospital or a few weeks after your child begins classes.
+Distinguishing between true essentials and all the rest comes only once the baby is home from the hospital or a few weeks into freshman year.
 Irresistible on the shelf, some sweet possessions remain in their boxes in the tidy baby’s room.
-Likewise, stand back when your college freshman retrieves whatever may be stashed under a bed, grimy and covered with lint, yet unused, in May.
+Likewise, stand back in May when your college student retrieves whatever may be stashed under his bed, grimy, covered with lint and never opened.

-While white-knuckling shopping carts, we become fixated with the hunt for a perfect “something” for our child, be it a crib mobile or a coffee maker.
-When it was my turn to help our son prepare for freshman year, I studied the Campus & Beyond Checklist at Bed, Bath and Beyond, imagining a dorm room with him and all of his college provisions neatly unpacked and ready to be deployed.
+While white-knuckling shopping carts, it is easy to lock in on the hunt for a perfect “something” for our child, be it a crib mobile or a coffee maker.
+When it was my turn to help our son prepare for freshman year, I studied numerous “dorm room essentials” and imagined him in September with all of his college provisions neatly unpacked and ready to be deployed.